rdehaan/KRR-course-2021/basics/exercises.md

 What letter can replace the question mark if we fill the grid so that each letter is used once in each row, each column, and each of the two diagonals?

+(In other words, this is a [Latin square](https://en.wikipedia.org/wiki/Latin_square), and the question is what should replace the question mark in the solution.)

 ### F.4.
 Packing Squares into a Rectangle

 Pack a given set of squares into a given rectangular area without overlaps.